Document Distribution Routes

 Entity where you copy TO:

-On the entity where you copy to, you will only have the copy that is relevant to that order for example.
+On the entity where you copy to, you will only see the copy with all the

 2. Original documents on 9A viewer